michelebonacina/PhpGpxLib/README.md

 Another PHP library for [GPX files](https://en.wikipedia.org/wiki/GPS_Exchange_Format) management: import from standard file, manage data e get additional informations.

+This library is structured to be used inside a persistence framework, like Laravel Eloquent.
+See Laravel section for details.

 **This library is still in develompment!!**

 ## Feature